fuwjax/fuwjax.github.io/_posts/2007-07-28-look-ma-no-kids.md

 blogger_orig_url: http://fuwjax.blogspot.com/2007/07/look-ma-no-kids.html
 ---

-"Why get married if you're not going to have kids?"
+> Why get married if you're not going to have kids?

 I'm sure it was a rhetorical question.
 But like many rhetorical questions, one of those little [hand trolley](http://fuwjax.blogspot.com/2004/07/little-engine-that-could.html) guys in my head takes it and chases it down the track.